Skip to content

 Layer Properties > QGIS Server > Keyword list

-Note that the [$comma] is required in the place of a normal comma because QGIS considers a normal comma to be a keyword delimiter.
+Note that [$comma] is required in place of a normal comma because QGIS treats a normal comma as a keyword delimiter.

 Non-Spatial Filter